-With Global Accessibility Awareness Day (GAAD) imminent on May 18th, 2017, we thought it would be wise to delve into the convergence and crossover of SEO and website accessibility.
+Global Accessibility Awareness Day (GAAD) is on May 18th, 2017, we thought it would be wise to delve into the convergence and crossover of SEO and website accessibility.

-Website development is a formidable wedlock between users and search engines.
+Website development is a formidable wedlock between all types of web users and search engines.

-Find out more about SEO and Website Accessibility…
+Find out more about SEO and Web Accessibility…

 Each day millions of web surfers log on to search engines and enter in a search keyword to help them solve problems, find places, or just learn something new.
 Few of these web users probably have little to no idea how the websites presented in the search results pages wound up on the list, much less why they were presented in the order they were.